 Whilst back home in the UK last week I was able to take a look through an old newspaper that I had been meaning to look through for a long time.
 The newspaper?
 The Times, November 12th, 1918.
 And knowing general history this being the day just after the First World War had come to an end.

-Me also enjoying history of course wanted to take a very careful look through it.
+I being a fan of history of course wanted to take a very careful look through it.
 So I began, it all being very interesting and giving a quick glimpse into the life of someone living on that very day.
 Advertisements for Harrods, Gillette and War Funds.
 Not to mention the sad lists of those who were wounded or killed in action.

-But however there was ONE sport article within this paper, an article discussing the state of football affairs post-war.
+However there was ONE sport article within this paper, an article discussing the state of football affairs post-war.
 It is a shame there is no actual reporter name to this article.
 But here it reads…

 The Future of Football: Professional Reform (From a Football Correspondent)